Ecuador – the mysteries of the Amazon and the Galapagos

 IMPORTANT TO NOTE:

-Departure: Monday return is from Quito.
-You must book your return flights from 15.00 of Tuesday October 13th as flights from the Galapagos to Quito arrive 11.59ish and this will allow time for any delays/transfer time.
+Departure: We will travel back to Quito .You must book your return flights from 20.00 Tuesday October 13th as flights from the Galapagos to Quito arrive earliest 12 noonish and this will allow time for any delays/transfer time.
+We recommend a night in Quito on return to be sure.

-Also let us know if you would like to extend your trip – we can assist!
+Let us know if you would like to extend your trip – we can assist!

-Guide: local guide Johana and team
+Guide: local guide Ale

 Walking Grade: we grade this 2 Goats due to the Lake Crater Hike.
 We class this as easy to moderate with basic hiking experience recommended and if you wanted to miss the more challenging hikes you can.
 Due to the altitude we call this a 2 Goat rather than because of the strenuousness of the walks.